isaacvock/fastq2EZbakR/docs/configuration.md

 strandedness: "reverse"
 ```

-The terminology used here is borrowed from HTSeq (though fastq2EZbakR uses featureCounts in place of HTSeq). "reverse" means that the first read in a pair (or the only read if your library is single-end) represents the reverse complement of the sequenced RNA. "yes" means that the first read represents the original sequence of the sequenced RNA. "no" means that your library is unstranded, though it is not recommended that you use an unstranded library for NR-seq data (if you have to though, make sure to count both T-to-C and A-to-G mutations).
+The terminology used here is borrowed from HTSeq (though fastq2EZbakR now uses featureCounts in place of HTSeq). "reverse" means that the first read in a pair (or the only read if your library is single-end) represents the reverse complement of the sequenced RNA. "yes" means that the first read represents the original sequence of the sequenced RNA. "no" means that your library is unstranded, though it is not recommended that you use an unstranded library for NR-seq data (if you have to though, make sure to count both T-to-C and A-to-G mutations if doing standard s<sup>4</sup>U labeling).

 Finally, what makes fastq2EZbakR special is all of the ways in which you can assign reads to features.
 In the `strategies` section, you can turn on one of these, denoted `Transcripts`: